 Indeed third-party risks are a chief culprit in cybercrime.

 Your business associates might be bigger risks for data breaches than you realize.
 In other words, they’re potentially third-party risks for cybercrime.

 It’s not just Equifax, ask the state of Oregon.
-No, it’s not just the failed Oregon ObamaCare Web site that cost $307 million in taxpayer funds but never got off the ground.
+No, it’s not just the failed Oregon ObamaCare Web site that cost $307 million in taxpayer funds but it never got off the ground.

 In March 2015, a hacking third-party infiltrated a statewide system – the Department of Administrative services.
 The agency manages technology for most of the state’s government.
 Three days elapsed before the state discovered the breach.